-Split systems may be one of the more popular types of air conditioner, but that doesn’t mean they’re right for everybody.
-A split system air conditioner would be the best choice for you if:
+Split systems may be one of the more popular types of air conditioners, but that doesn’t mean they’re right for everybody.
+A split system air conditioner might be worth considering if:

 In order to calculate the output you’ll require for different rooms, use an online calculator such as this one from FairAir.

 Want your unit to turn off after you’ve gone to sleep?
 Easy!
 Need your house crisp and cool upon your return from work?
 Ask and it shall be done.
-Some split system models even have smartphone app access, so you can switch them on and off remotely – perfect for the days when you forget to turn the air con off the old fashioned way.
+Most split system models nowadays feature timers which you can set manually or with smart connectivity, so you can switch them on and off remotely – perfect for the days when you forget to turn the air con off before leaving the house.

 While you can of course use our website to compare air conditioner brands, models and features, it’s also in your best interest to track down your preferred unit on the government’s Energy Ratings website to see what energy star rating your model achieved for both cooling and heating.
 This website also has a calculator to determine the running costs of your chosen air conditioner over time.
-It’s not the initial outlay that costs you, it’s the ongoing costs of your air conditioner that could come back to haunt you!
-And as we mentioned, an inefficient unit can end up chewing through a whole lot of energy, so it’s worth finding one with a decent efficiency rating.
+Remember, the initial outlay may set you back a few, but it’s the cost of running your air conditioner over time that can cost you big bucks!
+And as we mentioned, an inefficient unit can end up chewing through a whole lot of energy, so it’s worth finding one with a decent energy efficiency rating.

-If the answer is yes, that’s where reverse cycle air conditioner units come in – they heat and cool.
-If you live in a cooler climate, or just find yourself getting unpleasantly cold in winter, keep this in mind.
-A reverse cycle unit will generally be more expensive to buy, so it depends on how badly you want to stay warm in the winter months.
+If the answer is yes, that’s where reverse cycle air conditioners come in – they heat and cool.
+If you live in a cooler climate, or just find yourself getting shivery in winter, keep this in mind.
+A reverse cycle unit will generally be more expensive to buy, but it may be a price worth paying if you like keeping toasty in winter.

 If you’ve read this review and declared: “Awesome, I’m going to go out and buy a split system air conditioner now,” then that’s great, but first consider some of the drawbacks when it comes to split system air conditioning.

 The positives are obvious.
 If you’re in dire need of efficient cooling, a split system is a viable, fuss-free way to do so.
-You likely do not need to renovate your home or knock down anything to install a split system.
-They are more powerful than portable air conditioners, without a significantly higher cash outlay.
-Furthermore, they’re quieter; this is because the condenser is separate from the unit inside.
-They can also work in larger rooms, some can heat as well.
-Most can also dehumidify the air.
-All these features are incredibly handy when the weather isn’t friendly.
+You likely do not need to renovate your home or knock down anything to install a split system, unlike window/wall air conditioners.
+They are also usually more powerful than portable air conditioners.
+Furthermore, they’re fairly quiet to operate because the condenser is separate from the unit inside.
+Some models additionally come with a dehumidifying function, adding another useful feature to the list.

 |Quiet operation||Outside condenser can still be noisy|